sonar-scala/sonar-scala/README.md

 **A free and open-source SonarQube plugin for static code analysis of Scala projects.**

-Sonar-scala is an independent SonarQube plugin, driven by and developed with
+sonar-scala is an independent SonarQube plugin, driven by and developed with
 :heart: by the
 [community](https://github.com/mwz/sonar-scala/graphs/contributors).